-Options are generally granted annually, as well as at other times of the year, to individuals who are commencing employment with the Company.
-Options are granted taking into account a number of factors including, but not limited to, the number and term of Options previously granted, base salary and bonuses, and competitive factors.
+Equity participation is accomplished through the Company's LTI Plan which is being submitted for approval for continuation at the Meeting (see the heading "Particulars of Matters to be Acted Upon" for summary of material terms).
+Options and other equity awards are granted taking into account a number of factors including, but not limited to, the number and term of equity awards previously granted, base salary and bonuses, and competitive factors.
 Option exercise prices are set in accordance with TSXV rules.
-The number and terms of Option grants are reviewed and recommended by the NGC Committee and determined at the sole discretion of the Board.
+The number and terms of equity award grants are reviewed and recommended by the NGC Committee and determined at the sole discretion of the Board.